 Proposed Federal Legislation to Combat Coronavirus Fallout

 Members of Congress, the president, and executive branch agency heads have proposed numerous measures to combat the economic and human toll of the COVID-19 outbreak.
 The most notable proposals that may or may not become law include:

 - Infrastructure Investment.
 House Speaker Nancy Pelosi, Senate Majority Leader Chuck Schumer, and President Biden both support massive infrastructure investment to mitigate unprecedented job losses and capitalize on historically low interest rates.
-According to CNBC, Pelosi expressed optimism that the House would take up an infrastructure package shortly after returning to Washington on April 20, 2020.
-Though that expectation failed to pan out, there’s hope in Washington that infrastructure investment could be one of the first undertakings of the new Congress in early 2021.
-A previous CNBC report indicated a potential infrastructure package could follow an existing Democratic proposal to invest about $760 billion in transportation, water, broadband Internet, and community health infrastructure over five years could be a starting point for negotiations with Republicans, but the final package is likely to be more modest.
+Although Pelosi’s optimism that the House would take up an infrastructure package in 2020 proved unfounded, Biden has made this a top priority for 2021.
+An existing Democratic proposal to invest about $760 billion in transportation, water, broadband Internet, and community health infrastructure over five years could be a starting point for negotiations with Republicans, but the final package is likely to be more modest.

 Executive Branch Action to Address COVID-19